AynD11/gameloft-qa-automation-challenge/README.md

 ## Automated API Tests

-### 5. Homepage returns HTTP 200
+### 5. Homepage Returns HTTP 200

-Verifies that the homepage endpoint responds successfully.
+Verifies that the homepage endpoint responds successfully with status code 200.

-### 6. Homepage responds within acceptable time
+### 6. Homepage Responds Within Acceptable Time

 Verifies that the response time is below 3000ms.